 I really enjoyed myself and met a lot of very interesting people.
 A week earlier, I did a book signing at the Hope in the City – Barrie, that I similarly enjoyed.
 Over the past couple of years, I’ve done several photoshoots at shelters run by the Salvation Army, and know, first hand, that they do excellent work.
 As we have similar goals with regard to helping people experiencing homelessness, I hope to work more closely with them in the future.

 4. I received copies of both Nowhere to Call Home Volume 1 and Volume 2.
 I was informed a Volume 3 will be available soon.
 Can you tell us more about the third edition?

-On December 12, Austin Macauley Publishers in NYC is releasing the third book in my series, entitled Nowhere to Call Home—Photographs and Stories of People Experiencing Homelessness.
+On December 12, Austin Macauley Publishers in NYC is releasing the third book in my series.
+It is called Nowhere to Call Home—Photographs and Stories of People Experiencing Homelessness.
 Like volumes one and two, it will consist of forty photographs and stories of people experiencing homelessness.
 (Interested readers can purchase my books on Amazon) Through these books I am trying to, both, humanize people experiencing homelessness and shine a spotlight on the problem of homelessness.
 Incidentally, I donate 100% of the profits from the sale of my books to homeless shelters.

 5. Just for fun.
 What do you like to do in your spare time?

 To be honest with you, I have almost no spare time these days.
 As well as my homelessness project, which takes up a lot of my time, I am in my second year of a four-year Bachelor of Photography program at Sheridan College.
 To make money, I also work at the West Toronto photography group.
 So, needless to say, I don’t have much spare time.
 However, when I can, I like to ski at Blue Mountain—which is just a short distance from my hometown of Collingwood.
 I also like to go to music concerts and hang out with my friends.